-Nominations for President and Vice-president close 12 noon on Friday 19 July 2024.
+Nominations for the Board close 12 noon on Friday 18 July 2025.

 Nomination papers must be received by the Returning Officer, Warwick Lampp, no later than the dates and times specified above.
 Completed nomination papers must be scanned and emailed to nominations@electionz.com.
 Should they be received by the Returning Officer after the close of nominations, the nomination is invalid.
 It is candidate's responsibility to ensure that their nomination is received by the Returning Officer on time.